-Hello, I am Janet, a Breathing educator, (Buteyko Breathing Method) and I help people recover from chronic fatigue ME/CFS /fibromyalgia and the accompanying symptoms –(also asthma, allergies, sinusitis, anxiety, sleep problems, headaches, IBS and more) by improving their dysfunctional breathing.
+Hello, I am Janet, a Breathing educator, (Buteyko Breathing Method) and I help people recover from asthma, allergies, sinusitis, anxiety, sleep problems, headaches, IBS chronic fatigue (ME/CFS) and more, by improving their dysfunctional breathing.
 Both myself and my teenage son have recovered from ME/CFS, and I want to help more people with these devastating illnesses.

 What I do